hit9/bt.cc/README.md

      This requires compiling the built behavior tree first, executing it, outputting this information, and then filling it in the code that defines these FixedTreeBlobs in the entity.

-  To declare a stateful bt node on top of tree blob, checkout the following [node-blob](#node-blob).
+  To declare a stateful bt node on top of tree blob, checkout the following [node-blob](#node-blob) section.

 * **Action**  <span id="action"></span> <a href="#ref">[↑]</a>